Eashan-Srijan/amazon-bedrock-agentcore-samples-customer/02-use-cases/local-prototype-to-agentcore/agentcore_app/cloud_strands_insurance_agent/README.md

-# Cloud Strands Insurance Agent with AWS Bedrock AgentCore
+# Cloud Strands Insurance Agent with Amazon Bedrock AgentCore

-This guide shows how to deploy and run a Strands-based Insurance Agent that connects to AWS AgentCore Gateway MCP services for handling auto insurance quotes and vehicle information queries.
+This guide shows how to deploy and run a Strands-based Insurance Agent that connects to Amazon Bedrock AgentCore Gateway MCP services for handling auto insurance quotes and vehicle information queries.

 ![Bedrock AgentCore Insurance App Conversation](agentcore_strands_conversation.gif)